“The whole process of mentoring is a journey. We go on a journey together,” Murtaza Mavani sums up his experience as a volunteer.

 He worked hard and got a place at Birmingham University studying Chemical Engineering, joining the pharmaceutical giant GSK in 2001.
 Now he’s focused on the business end of the supply chain, “Capital and Technology” working in Consumer Healthcare.

 GSK has a history of encouraging mentoring within the company and a long partnership with Reach Volunteering to boot, through funding volunteer placement services.
 A few years ago Murtaza worked at the GSK Consumer Healthcare offices in New Jersey (USA) where his role became more global and commercially focused.
 There was a lot more emphasis on building strong relationships around the world.
 “Those conversations evolved and turned into friendships and mentoring on a formal basis,” he explains.
-An experience that opened his eyes to the transformative power of mentoring which eventually became the springboard for his leap into the voluntary sector.
+This was an experience that opened his eyes to the transformative power of mentoring which eventually became the springboard for his leap into the voluntary sector.
 “I’ve been working for a long time and in that 20 years I have learned a few things.
 We’ve all been young and experienced challenges and obstacles and that’s where I can help – that one piece of guidance that cuts through a lot of red tape or apprehension and fear.”